 Stellar model calculations indicate that the peak phase of explosive nuclear burning in classical novae lasts typically for several hundred seconds.
 The characteristics of the outburst depend on the white dwarf mass and luminosity, the mass accretion rate, and the chemical composition for both the accreted and the white dwarf material.
 For example, it has been demonstrated that the lower the mass accretion rate, the larger the amount of accreted mass before the thermonuclear runaway is initiated.
 A more massive accreted layer, in turn, gives rise to a higher pressure in the bottom layers and hence a more violent explosion.
 On the other hand, if a too large accretion rate is assumed, no thermonuclear runaway is initiated.
 Simulations also indicate that classical nova outbursts on the surface of the heavier oxygen-neon white dwarfs achieve higher peak temperatures than those exploding on carbon-oxygen cores.
-For more information on classical novae, see José, Hernanz, and Iliadis (2006) and Starrfield, Iliadis, and Hix (2006).
+For more information on classical novae, see José, Hernanz and Iliadis (2006) and Starrfield, Hix and Iliadis (2006).

-Type I X-Ray Bursts
+Type I X-ray bursts

 A number of close binary star systems involve a neutron star as a compact object.
-A neutron star has a mass of $\approx 1.4\,M\odot$ , a radius of about 10-15 km, and a density of order 10 g/cm.
+A neutron star has a mass of $\approx 1.4 M{\odot}$ , a radius of about 10-15 km, and a density on the order of $10^{14}$ g/cm.
 These binary star systems belong to a class of objects that are called X-ray binaries.
 The accretion of matter from the companion on the surface of the neutron star gives rise to a large gravitational energy release.
 As a result, the temperatures near the neutron star surface are high ( $\approx 10^7$ K) and the persistent thermal emission occurs at X-ray energies.

-In high-mass X-ray binaries, the companion is a massive $(\gtrsim 5\,M\odot)$ population I star, while the neutron star has a strong magnetic field.
+In high-mass X-ray binaries, the companion is a massive ( $\geq 5 M{\odot}$ ) population I star, while the neutron star has a strong magnetic field.
 The matter is accreted at relatively high rates and is funneled along the magnetic field lines onto the magnetic poles.
 This creates a hot spot of X-ray emission and, if the rotational axis of the neutron star is inclined with respect to the magnetic axis, this gives rise to an X-ray pulsar.
 Typical rotation periods range from 0.1 s to a fraction of an hour.
 The rotational periods for some X-ray pulsars have been observed to decrease, indicating that the neutron stars spin up as a result of accretion of matter.

-In low-mass X-ray binaries, the companion is a low mass ( $\lesssim 1.5\,M\odot$ ) population II star and matter is transferred to a weakly magnetized neutron star via Roche lobe overflow.
-Many of these systems produce, apart from the persistent X-ray emission, bursts in the X-ray intensity (Lewin, van Paradijs, and Taam, 1993).
-For a rare variety, called type II X-ray bursts, the bursts occur in rapid succession and are separated by a few minutes.
+In low-mass X-ray binaries, the companion is a low mass ( $\leq 1.5 M{\odot}$ ) population II star and matter is transferred to a weakly magnetized neutron star via Roche lobe overflow.
+Many of these systems produce, apart from the persistent X-ray emission, bursts in the X-ray intensity (Lewin, van Paradijs and Taam 1993).
+In a rare variety, called type II X-ray bursts, the bursts occur in rapid succession and are separated by a few minutes.
 The profile of each burst rises and falls abruptly.
 They are most likely associated with a sudden increase in the mass transfer rate caused by instabilities in the accretion disk.